-Modbus Devices can access the OpenADR signal values either through Modbus TCP over Ethernet or RTU using RS485 9600 8N1
+Modbus Devices can access the OpenADR signal values either through Modbus TCP over Ethernet (All Series) or RTU RS485 9600 8N1 (Series 113/135 only)

 The default station number is 5.
 If it is necessary to change then the GRIDlink can be reconfigured through GRIDview when on line or using Toolkit locally.
 Contact support.

 - The simplest way to integrate OpenADR signals into any control system is to poll the 3 Digital Outputs: event_pending 0:0111, event_moderate 0:0112 & event_high 0:0113.
 Shown in the violet shaded area.
 The E Series can also be configured to WRITE values to other Modbus servers or clients.

 - event_special 0:0114 is not commonly used but could be included for future use.

 - Pending offers the system time to prepare like pre-cooling the AC before the Event or just notifying personnel.

 - Depending on the signals used by the Utility (Moderate or High) the logic for the reduction on the load should be based on binary states of those registers in accordance with the participation agreement.

 Control systems can write to the opt_out 0:0103 register.
 ON will exclude the system from the Event or end the Event if in progress.
 All registers will return to non-Event states.
 The VTN will be notified.
 It is important to return the opt_out 0:0103 register to OFF after the Event as it will remain ON indefinitely.